bhardwajvivek1409/Capstone_Data_Pre_Processing/README.md

-# Capstone_Data_Pre_Processing
-Pre-Processing file to manipulate data set of Capstone project
+Download the file and open in Jupyter notebook to see the code.